vectordotdev/vector/rfcs/2022-11-04-automatic-component-validation.md

 errors to signal that a component either passed validation or didn't, and if they didn't, why they didn't.

 We specifically spin up a current-thread Tokio runtime both to have a mechanism to drive asynchronous code, but also to ensure that all generated events/metrics are emitted in the same thread where the validators are running their pre/post hook logic.
 It also provides the invariant of "all components run on the same thread" such that for any other subsystem that may need to be refactored/mocked for the validators to capture necessary data, we can depend on it always being emitted on the same thread, if that would make such a refactoring/mocked implementation easier to achieve.

 ## Rationale

-- Why is this change worth it?
-- What is the impact of not doing this?
-- How does this position us for success in the future?
+Simply put, we need accurate internal telemetry.
+Vector must be able to provide accurate internal telemetry for users so that they can properly operate it: whether that's in terms of ensuring Vector is performing as expected or if users are getting the full benefit of their Vector deployments, perhaps in terms of cost savings by reducing data egress, and so on.

+When we ensure that all components are automatically tested as soon as they're fully added to the codebase, we can better ensure that not only do new components get properly tested, but that existing components are still being tested as well.

+If we don't do this, or something like this, we're likely to once again introduce regressions to components, and miss issues with new components, leading to a permanent trail of subtly-wrong internal telemetry.

 ## Drawbacks

-- Why should we not do this?
-- What kind on ongoing burden does this place on the team?
+The main drawback of this work is the additional boilerplate required for each component.
+While not particularly onerous, it does represent another bit of code that looks and feels a lot like boilerplate that already required, such as `SourceConfig`, and so on.

+Additionally, this proposal does not (at least not yet) provide any consideration to testing/validating components under a series of varying inputs -- i.e. sending all metrics vs sending all logs, changing an aspect of the component's configuration itself, etc -- which means that updating it to do so in the future could potentially be hard work, as all components may need to be slightly refactored to deal with changes to the core traits, and so on.
+This is relevant to the design, as it stands, having no clear way to automatically derive the implementation of the proposed trait from existing data, forcing all implementations to be written manually.

 ## Prior Art

-- List prior art, the good and bad.
-- Why can't we simply use or copy them?
+Vector already has existing mechanisms for validating components in terms of the Component Specification, and so on.
+This comes in the form of familiar helper methods like `assert_sink_compliance`.
+Those helpers operate with a similar approach to this proposal in that we run the relevant code in a way that ensures we can observe the state of the system before and after the code runs, calculating the validation results at the end.

+We do not have an existing mechanism for asserting the _correctness_ of internal telemetry, only that specific bits of internal telemetry are being emitted as intended.
+This is not necessarily a technical limitation, but a practical limitation of not yet having gotten to the point of adding support to validate the correctness.

+What both of these things do not provide, that this proposal does, is a mechanism to _ensure_ that a component that can be used has been actually tested against the intended criteria/specifications/etc and met them.
+While this doesn't happen as a result of the compiler/type system, and so is still somewhat fallible at the edges -- we have to actually do work to integrate this proposal with CI, etc -- it achieves uniform coverage across all components and provides the scaffolding to avoid the human fallibility aspect of "oops, we're not actually validating this component".

+It also heavily centralizes this validation logic such that any future work around updating what gets validated, or exposing more information during the validation step, and so on, can happen as a set of changes to a relatively small set of files, rather than, again, a change to every component involved, which is exactly where human fallibility has struck us in the past.

 ## Alternatives

-- What other approaches have been considered and why did you not choose them?
-- How about not doing this at all?
+One alternative approach could be to actually build Vector and run an entire configuration, much like an integration test, and we would send known data to Vector, collect the output, so on and so forth, much like this proposal... but we would simply collect it externally, much like `lading` does in our soak tests.

+The biggest reason not to go with this alternative approach is that it still involves much of the scaffolding present in this proposal, such as getting a list of all components that should be tested, and writing code that can emit that "external resource" information, since a Vector configuration may depend heavily on default values, and so we would not always be able to extract all of the necessary information from a Vector configuration that was otherwise valid by itself.

+We'd simply be writing all of the same code, but bundling it into a separate binary that ran Vector, without -- at least as far as I can see -- a meaningful benefit to the isolation.

 ## Outstanding Questions

-- List any remaining questions.
-- Use this to resolve ambiguity and collaborate with your team during the RFC process.
-- *These must be resolved before the RFC can be merged.*
+- Is the external resource definition approach flexible enough to cover all possible definitions of an external resource?
+We know it works for simple use cases like "network socket w/ a specific encoding", but will that extrapolate cleanly to all components that we'll need to support?
+- Can we fully represent all possible external resources in general?
+For example, can we actually provide a Kafka broker meaningfully without having to, say, run an actual copy of Kafka (regardless of whether or not it was through Docker, etc)?
+Do we care that much if we end up having to actually spin up some external resources in that way versus being able to mock them all out in-process?
+- Is the `Validator` trait hooked in enough?
+We know that it covers the ability to capture events and metrics emitted, which is sufficient for validating against the Component Specification, as well as validating metrics correctness... but are there other aspects of a component that we plan on validating, or wish we could validate, that would not be able to be written based on the proposed design?

 ## Plan Of Attack

-Incremental steps to execute this change.
-These will be converted to issues after the RFC is approved:

-- [ ] Submit a PR with spike-level code _roughly_ demonstrating the change.
-- [ ] Incremental change #1
-- [ ] Incremental change #2
+- [ ] Merge the RFC PR, which contains the proof-of-concept approach as described in the RFC itself.
+- [ ] Implement the Component Specification validator: check for expected events/metrics based on component type.
+- [ ] Implement the Metrics Correctness validator: check that the metric emitted for bytes received by a source matches the number of bytes we actually sent to the source, and so on.
-- [ ] ...
+- [ ] Implement more external resources: raw socket, specific services that can be emulated (i.e.

-Note: This can be filled out during the review process.
+  Elasticsearch is just HTTP with specific routes).
+This would likely be split into multiple items after taking an accounting of which unique external resource variants need to exist.
+- [ ] Implement `ValidatableComponent` for more components, adding each component to the hard-coded "validate these components" list prior to making it "all or nothing".
+This, likewise, will be able to be split into a per-component set of tasks as implementation of `ValidatableComponent` for one component should be highly localized.
+- [ ] Update the implementation of the "get all validatable components" method to source all components from their respective `inventory`-based registration.
+This would effectively turn on validation of any component that is compiled into the Vector binary and is configurable (i.e. it uses `#[configurable_component(...)]`)

 ## Future Improvements

-- List any future improvements.
-Use this to keep your "plan of attack" scope small and project a sound design.
+- Add additional validators to validate other aspects of the component: high-cardinality detection, functional validation, etc.
+- Add ability to vary the inputs and/or configuration of a component so that more than just the happy path can be validated.
+- Drive the generated inputs in a manner similar to property testing, allowing the validation process to potentially uncover scenarios where valid inputs should have been processed but weren't, or a certain metric's value wasn't updated even though the component acknowledged processing an event, and so on.